Erikdekamps/kingly_minimal/README.md

 * **Clean Twig Templates:** Core and module template overrides are minimal, acting as bridges to pass data to SDCs.

+## Frontend Development Guidelines

+This theme follows a strict "Single Source of Truth" philosophy for all design-related values.
+The goal is to create a highly maintainable and consistent codebase by eliminating "magic numbers" and repeated declarations.

+**The Core Principle:** Before adding any static value ( e.g., `font-weight: 600`, `min-height: 44px`, `transition-duration: 0.15s`) to a component's stylesheet, you **must** first check if a suitable design token already exists in `scss/base/_variables.scss`.

+**How to Apply This:**

+1. **Consult `_variables.scss`:** This file is the theme's design system dictionary.
+It contains pre-defined, semantic variables for colors, spacing, typography, focus rings, transitions, and more.
+2. **Use Existing Variables:** Always prefer using an existing variable over a hardcoded value.

+* **Good:** `font-weight: var(--font-weight-semibold);`
+* **Bad:** `font-weight: 600;`

+3. **Add New Variables When Necessary:** If you need a value that is not already defined but is likely to be reused (or represents a core design choice), add it as a new variable to `_variables.scss`.
+Give it a clear, semantic name ( e.g., `--size-avatar`, not `--size-50px`).
+4. **Scope Appropriately:** Global design tokens belong in `:root`.
+Variables specific to dark mode belong in `html[data-theme="dark"]`.
+Component-specific tokens that are still globally configurable should be placed under the `Component-Specific Variables` section.

+By adhering to this principle, we ensure that the theme remains easy to update, scale, and re-brand.
+A change to a single variable in `_variables.scss` will correctly propagate throughout the entire component library.

 ## Installation & Usage

 1. **Place the Theme:**